 - Get ahead of employee anxiety by providing answers to even the difficult and uncomfortable questions.
 And if you don’t know the answers, say so – and show how you’re planning to find them out.

-- Set up “learnlists” via your learning platform to provide helpful resources and steer employees through the process of adapting to the new reality without their former colleagues.
+- Set up “learnlists” via your learning management system to provide helpful resources and steer employees through the process of adapting to the new reality without their former colleagues.

 2. Adjust your expectations.